Soil and Landscape Grid of Australia

 Recently, with suppport from TERN, the Soil and Landscape Grid of Australia has been updated.
 As was always the design intention, when new data becomes available or new modelling techniques are developed, that might potetially improve the SLGA products, the available data is reprocessed to generate new and improved output products.

-The new GlobalSoilMap coompliant products that have been added to the SLGA suite include pH (Water), Drained Upper Limit, Lower Limit, Cation Exchange Capacity and Available Phosporus.
+The new GlobalSoilMap compliant products that have been added to the SLGA suite include pH (Water), Drained Upper Limit, Lower Limit, Cation Exchange Capacity, Coarse Fragments, Organic Carbon Fractions, Soil Microbial Biodiversity and Available Phosphorus.

 The existing SLGA products that have been updated include Organic Carbon, Clay, Silt, Sand, Available Water Capacity and Depth of Soil.